-- Regulated air supply, 135 to 150 psig through standard SCUBA Second Stage Hose
+- Regulated air supply, stable at 135 PSIG, through an attached standard scuba hose (as shown).

 - 1⁄4" Flat Blade Screwdriver

-- Open End Wrench

-3/4" and 7/8" (Backup)
+- Open End Wrench 3/4" and 7/8" (Backup)

 The quickest and easiest way to supply gas to the regulator for testing in between adjustments is to use a standard first stage scuba regulator with an open ended standard second stage supply hose.
 The female fitting will thread onto either the main or EGS hose adapter.